Pr0xximity999/Quartz/content/10 - 19 Personal projects/10 - Vps/Installing a vps.md

 ## Deploying containers
 For this example, i used a container my friend made.
-Ill look into making my own containers later on.
+Ill look into making my own containers later on. #content-to-come